How to Clean Your Guinea Pig’s Grease Gland

 How To Bathe Your Guinea Pig After Grease Gland Cleaning

-Once all the gunk and debris is gone, the “degreaser” needs to be rinsed away!
+Once all the gunk and debris is gone, the degreaser (the dish soap or coconut oil) you used needs to be rinsed away!
 Have your loaf pan or casserole dish ready with 1 inch of comfortably warm water.

-1. Place your guinea pig in the dish so they are standing on their hind legs while you securely restrain their front legs to prevent them from jumping or bolting (learn about how to properly hold your pet here).
+1. Place your guinea pig in the dish so they are standing on their hind legs while you securely restrain their front side to prevent them from jumping or bolting.

 3. Once all the soap or oil is gone, remove your pet promptly and wrap them in a towel to stay warm.
-Your pet will more than likely be cross with you at this point!
+Your pet will likely be upset at this point!
 Plan for another treat offering as you open the towel and begin to pat dry whatever water you can from their coat.

-4. After excess water is removed, your pet can go back into their enclosure.
-Once they’re home, they shake and groom themselves to get dry faster.
+4. After excess water is patted away, your pet can go back into their enclosure.
+Once they’re home, they will shake and groom themselves to get dry faster.
+Because high temperatures can lead to heat stroke, we do not recommend using a hair dryer on your guinea pig.

-5. Giving them a towel to snuggle up in for an hour can help absorb more water from their fur, just make sure to remove it and check that their bedding is not excessively wet (bedding may need to be spot cleaned or replaced if it is damp).
+5. Giving your guinea pig a towel in their enclosure to snuggle up in can help absorb more water from their fur.
+Just make sure to remove it and check that their bedding is not excessively wet (bedding may need to be spot cleaned or replaced if it is damp).

 Pet parenthood isn’t always pretty, and sometimes it can be a downright thankless job—grease gland cleaning is often a reminder of this fact.
 But regardless of how cross your pet may be in the short term, making sure they are clean and comfortable will go a long way to giving your pet a long, happy life.